officeofjane/pcdhk-planning-2019/README.md

 - _The Next Level: Getting Generative with p5.js_ with Daniel Howe
 - _Simple Machine Learning with ml5.js_ with Tomas Laurenzo
 - _The Field Guide to Hacking_ with Michelle Poon
-- _Sound/VJ Performance_ with Max Hattler & ??
+- _Sound/VJ Performance_ with Max Hattler & Steve Saunders

 ### Speaker/Organiser Bios